slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"In our infinite ignorance we are all equal."
 -- Karl Popper [1902]*

+> *"One’s only rival is one’s own potentialities.
+One’s only failure is failing to live up to one’s own possibilities.
+In this sense, every man can be a king, and must therefore be treated like a king."
+-- Abraham Maslow [1908]*

 > *"Too often we enjoy the comfort of opinion without the discomfort of thought."
 -- John F. Kennedy [1917]*